Welcome to Panama

 |Cane Juice Machine

-When we finished with the port, we walked to the bus terminal and hopped the chicken back to Panama City.
-We sat
+When we finished with the port, we walked to the bus terminal and hopped a chicken bus back to Panama City.
+We

 the down-to-earth feeling of riding the cramped and chaotic chicken buses, but Silver Al has spoiled me it appears.
 Eventually